windmill-labs/windmill-community-integrations/README.md

 Minimal example:
 ```
-bunx @windmill-labs/openapi-codegen-cli --hub --schemaUrl "urlOrLocalOpenApiSpecInJsonOrYaml" --outputDir "./integrationName" --resourceTypeName "integrationName"
+bunx @windmill-labs/openapi-codegen-cli --hub --schemaUrl "urlOrLocalOpenApiSpecInJsonOrYaml" --outputDir "./integration_name" --resourceTypeName "IntegrationName" --pretty
 ```

 The --hub option is necessary to make sure the generated content is in the right format to be uploaded on the hub.
-The outputDir and the resourceTypeName have to be set as the name of the integration in lowercase and with the spaces replaced by `_`.
+The outputDir has to be the integration name in snake case and the resourceTypeName will be automatically converted to pascal case.

 The CLI allows you to customise the scripts generated according to the authorisation system of the integration API.
 You can see all the available options below.